 The High cost of Fuel: 23 Useful Gas Saving Tips

 Wow…the average price of gas in the U.S. is currently $3.77!
 Right now the state with the lowest average price of gas is Wyoming at $3.20, while on the other hand Hawaii comes in at $4.32 – what a drastic difference!
+Update: In July of 2022, the average gas price is a whopping $4.65!
+California averages just over 6 bucks!

 Keep in mind that gas prices can vary in your own town too, sometimes by as much as 20-30cents per gallon.
 Luckily I drive a Prius which gets over 50mpg or I would be in trouble.
 I love Gas Buddy – you can type in your zip code and find the cheapest and most expensive stations in your town.
 You can also find state and city averages as well as use a trip cost calculator, which estimates total trip fuel costs and lists stations to stop at along your route to save money.
 Check out my tips below which will help you improve your fuel economy!